African Spurred Tortoise

 Here are some African Spurred Tortoise photos.
 Check out how they look and how big they grow in size.
 You can also see the differences between the male and the female African Spurred Tortoise.

-3 responses to “African Spurred Tortoise”
+3 thoughts on “African Spurred Tortoise

 1. Bree Marie says: